-This course is an upper level human services methods course focusing on comparative major theories and methods of community organizing with applications in urban, suburban, transitional and rural communities.
+This course is an upper level human services methods course focusing on major theories and methods of community organizing with applications in urban, suburban, transitional and rural communities.
 It provides a framework for assessment, and intervention with regard to the structures and processes of neighborhoods, communities, and organizations as they influence and are influenced by the many stakeholders in the human services arena.
 It explores the potential for the use of technology in organizing communities.
-A primary theme pursued throughout the course is the knowledge and skills needed for implementing change in neighborhoods, communities, and organizations while integrating diverse population perspectives.
-Particular attention will be paid to the communities of the Southern Tier of New York State.
-This course will also focus on working with the media, community government, legislative testifying and lobbying, and building community coalitions among law enforcement, the courts, educational institutions, faith-based organizations and voluntary associations.
-Students will utilize their knowledge and skills with a community experience in an economically disadvantaged area, blending theory with service delivery.
-Comprehension of the various historical and contemporary dynamics of community organizing practice and effective community work will provide the necessary final tools for the successful human services manager who seeks social justice for all.